IRT Flushing Line: Origins

 The earliest origins of the Flushing Line emerged on February 22, 1885, with the founding of the East River Tunnel Railroad.
 The railroad would construct the Steinway Tunnel under the East River, connecting the Long Island Rail Road in Queens with the New York Central Railroad in Manhattan.
-However, the East River Tunnel Railroad Company went defunct.
+However, the East River Tunnel Railroad Company went out of business.
 On July 22, 1887, Walter S. Gurnee and Malcolm W. Niven founded the New York and Long Island Railroad Company (NY&LIRR).
 They soon began planning for the tunnel.

 To run from West 42nd Street and Tenth Avenue to Van Alst Avenue after crossing under the East River, the builders planned for the remainder of the line to be constructed on private lands, and numerous alterations were made to the proposal.
 In 1890, William Steinway advised the company to utilize electricity to power the tunnels, believing that the construction of the tunnel would increase the value of his properties in the vicinity.

 On June 3, 1892, construction of the tunnel commenced near the intersection of 50th Avenue and Vernon and Jackson Avenues.
 However, several failures and hindrances, which included an underground spring preventing the extraction of rubble, resulted in the termination of the project on February 2, 1893.
 Several calls for the resumption of the project between 1893 and 1896, in addition to a proposed extension to New Jersey, were futile.
+Work resumed in 1905, and test runs with streetcars began in 1907.
+Though the streetcar tests were successful, the tunnel remained closed to passengers.
 The tunnel opened for subway use on June 22, 1915, with service running between Grand Central and Vernon–Jackson Avenues.

 The Flushing Line was extended one stop from Vernon–Jackson Avenues to Hunters Point Avenue on February 15, 1916.
 On November 5, 1916, the Flushing Line was extended two more stops to the east to the Queensboro Plaza station.
 At this point, the Flushing Line between Grand Central and Queensboro Plaza was called the Queensboro Line.